Water Recycling

 Water towers for collected sewage treated for cleaning the livestock house

-Rainwater storage system beneath the sixth parking lot
+Rainwater storage system beneath

 Rainwater for aquatic species cultivation and for irrigation of plants